Gradient-based Hyperparameter Optimization Over Long Horizons: Experiments

-The section above considered the variability of hypergradients around a fixed point, in which case hypergradient and hyperparameter averaging are the same thing.
-However, when learning hyperparameters, these are changing for each outer step and so noisy hypergradients can have a compounding effect over outer optimization.
+In the section above, we considered hypergradient noise around a fixed hyperparameter setting.
+In this section, we consider how that noise and its mitigation translate to meta-learning hyperparameters over several outer steps.

-In Figure \ref{fig:reverse_lrs}, we learn the learning rate schedule starting from $\bo{\alpha} = \bo{0}$, in the maximally greedy ($H=1$) and non-greedy setting, with and without hyperparameter sharing.
-As expected, greedy optimization devoid of tricks leads to a poor solution, with learning rates that are too small, as observed in \cite{Wu2018ShortHorizonBias}.
-While the vanilla non-greedy setting works well for simple datasets like MNIST, it fails to learn a good schedule for real-world datasets like SVHN, converging to much higher values than reasonable.
-By sharing hyperparameters, we stabilize the outer optimization by lowering hypervariance, and this allows us to learn a schedule that even beats an off-the-shelf baseline for this dataset.
+In Figure \ref{fig:reverse_lrs}, we initialize $\bo{\alpha} = \bo{0}$ and train a LeNet network over 1 epoch ($T\sim 500$ gradient steps) on MNIST and SVHN.
+We compare the maximally greedy setting ($H=1$), the non-greedy setting ($H=T$), and FDS (also $H=T$ but with sharing of $W \sim 50$ contiguous hyperparameters).
+In all cases we take $50$ outer steps per hyperparameter.
+We make greediness more transparent by not using tricks as in Hypergradient Descent \cite{Baydin2018HypergradientDescent}, where $\alpha_t$ is set to $\alpha_{t-1}$ before its hypergradients are calculated.
+As previously observed by \cite{Wu2018ShortHorizonBias}, greedy optimization leads to poor solutions with learning rates that are always too small.
+While the non-greedy setting without sharing works well for simple datasets like MNIST, it fails for real-world datasets like SVHN, converging to much higher learning rates than reasonable.
+This is due to gradient degradation, whose negative effect can compound during outer optimization, as a single large learning rate can increase the hypergradient noise for neighbouring steps.
+As we share hyperparameters in FDS, we reduce and stabilize the outer optimization.
+This allows us to learn a much more sensible learning rate schedule, which can even outperform a reasonable cosine annealing off-the-shelf schedule on SVHN.